Meet the ARK Team

-She is a member of the Executive Committee of the British Society of Gerontology with responsibility for International Liaison.
-She teaches ageing at undergraduate and postgraduate level and is Programme Director of the Social Policy programme at QUB.
-Her work has been published in Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging and Ageing & Society, of which she is a member of the editorial board.
+She teaches ageing at undergraduate and postgraduate level and is Disciplinary Lead for Social Policy at QUB.
+Her work has been published in Age, Culture, Humanities, Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging, and Ageing & Society, of which she is a member of the editorial board.

-Katrina Lloyd is an Associate member of ARK and is primarily involved with the Kids' Life and Times survey.
+Katrina Lloyd is Director of the Kids' Life and Times survey.